 2019 marks First United Methodist Church of Boulder’s 160th birthday!
-We will be celebrating throughout the year with special events; check back to this page often for details about anniversary year happenings!
+We will be celebrating throughout the year with special events, culminating in a special service marking this milestone on Sunday, November 24, at 10:30 AM, with Rev. Chuck Schuster as our Guest Preacher.
+Check back to this page often for details about anniversary year happenings!

 As First Church prepares to celebrate the 160th anniversary of its founding this year, 2019, a weekly Fun Fact about the church will be shared (new facts added on Fridays).
 We hope you enjoy getting to know a few things about our church’s fascinating history.